aharvey101/smartScaleOut/README.md

 /smartScaleOut : bot 2; simple scaleout bot that starts a loop that continuiosly sells a portion of what is on the exchange for the asset.
 Accepts an asset and exchange parameter.

+## TO DO:

+ - [] Bithumb custom extension
+ - [] chagne logic to take in date and use that to generate amount to sell over time period
+ - []